 5. Analyze and discuss the ideas presented in the readings and lectures as part of the participation component of the course.

 6. Synthesize information about works of art and convey it in written and oral form throughout the semester.

 Textbooks for Photo 50B

-Criticizing Photographs (seventh edition) by Terry Barrett
+Criticizing Photographs (fifth edition) by Terry Barrett

 Are you ready to take an online course?

 Most students find that online courses are as challenging as on-campus courses.
 Online courses are not self-paced.
 Course assignments, quizzes and exams have deadlines.